nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-ClientGrid detects that the property already exists in the property book
+ClientGrid detects that the property already exists in the property book.

     * 2a1.
 ClientGrid informs the real estate agent that the property already exists in the property book and does not add the duplicate property.